Deep Insights into Cognitive Decline: A Survey of Leveraging Non-Intrusive Modalities with Deep Learning Techniques: Discussion

-\textbf{Future directions.} One crucial aspect that must be considered, though often overlooked in related works, is the explainability of the models.
-When dealing with sensitive medical data, it is essential to understand why and how predictions are made in order to extract meaningful insights.
-Additionally, this information can bring useful insights about the processed data.
-While recent research has increasingly emphasized explainability, further efforts are needed in this area rather than simply deploying black-box models~\cite{GORRIZ2023101945,holzinger2019causability,vilone2021notions}.
+An essential yet often underemphasized aspect in the development of machine learning models for cognitive assessment is explainability.
+In the context of sensitive medical data, it is essential to understand why and how predictions are obtained.
+Explainability not only enhances trust and transparency but also facilitates the extraction of clinically meaningful insights from model behavior.
+Additionally, this information can bring valuable insights about the processed data.
+Although recent studies have increasingly acknowledged the importance of explainability, this area remains underdeveloped, with many models still operating as opaque ``black boxes''~\cite{GORRIZ2023101945,holzinger2019causability,vilone2021notions}.

+Among the studies included in this review, explainability methods were notably limited.
+Nevertheless, some efforts have attempted to address this gap.
+For instance, authors in~\cite{ORTIZPEREZ2023126413} examined attention mechanisms within their models to assess the contribution of individual words to final classification outcomes.
+Their analysis revealed that certain discourse markers, such as ``Okay'' and ``Well'' were consistently emphasized by the model while predicting dementia.
+These markers are normally employed by individuals experiencing word-finding difficulties or requiring additional time to organize their thoughts, providing both interpretability and clinical relevance.

+Similarly, Ilias et al.~\cite{ilias2022explainable} analyzed linguistic patterns using the LIME framework~\cite{ribeiro2016should} to identify influential tokens, including interjections, personal pronouns, and past-tense verbs.
+Their findings indicate that individuals with dementia often rely on vague or generalized language, consistent with cognitive impairments.
+Frequent use of fillers such as “yeah” or “oh” emerged as strong indicators of dementia, reflecting hesitation or lexical retrieval difficulties.
+These insights not only support the model's predictions but also align with established clinical observations~\cite{almor1999alzheimer}.

+Beyond performance metrics, these examples underscore the growing recognition of explainability as a foundational component in the development of trustworthy AI systems for cognitive assessment.
+While tools such as attention analysis and LIME offer promising avenues for interpretability, their adoption remains limited across the field.
+Future research should prioritize transparency as a core design principle, embedding explainability throughout the model development, evaluation, and validation pipeline.
+Establishing standardized protocols to assess and benchmark model explanations will be critical to ensuring clinical reliability, ethical alignment, and equitable deployment across diverse populations.